← orga.cat

 VueScan

-Shareware software for film scanners and flatbed scanners.
+Shareware for film and flatbed scanners.

 I don't scan, but I have been told this is one of the best scanner software available.
+NAPS2 (open-source, cross-platform) is apparently very good for scanning to PDF and other formats.

 Sweet Home 3D